 Clause 15 of Bill C-30 amends section 110 of the ITA to restrict the 50% deduction to the first \$200,000 worth of employee stock options that vest in the same calendar year, with the \$200,000 determined by reference to fair market value of the shares underlying the options.
-Any options that exceed this cap are deemed to be "non-qualified securities" under new section 110(1.31) and will not qualify for the deduction.
-Where there is uncertainty as to the time the stock options vested, new section 110(0.1) provides clarification under the definition of "vesting year."
-If an individual is employed by more than one employer that deal with each other at arm's length, the employee will have a separate annual cap in respect of each employer.
+Any options that exceed this cap are deemed to be non-qualified securities under new section 110(1.31) and do not qualify for the deduction.
+Where there is uncertainty as to the time the stock options vested, clause 15(1) of the bill adds section 110(0.1) to the ITA, which provides clarification under the definition of "vesting year."
+If an individual is employed by more than one employer that deals with one another at arm's length, the employee will have a separate annual cap in respect of each employer.
 Employers that are Canadian-controlled private corporations (CCPCs) are generally not subject to these new rules, nor are non-CCPC employers whose annual gross revenue does not exceed \$500 million.
 The determination of the \$500 million annual gross revenue limit is outlined in new section 110(0.1) under the definition of "specified person."
-Irrespective of annual gross revenue or CCPC status, the \$200,000 annual limit will apply to all stock options from an employer to an individual that does not deal at arm's length.
+Irrespective of annual gross revenue or CCPC status, the \$200,000 annual limit applies to all stock options from an employer to an individual that does not deal at arm's length.

 Employees may exchange their security option rights to their employer for a cash payment or other in-kind benefit.
-Generally, where an employee opts for a cash-out of options that would have been eligible to claim an offsetting deduction equal to 50% of the taxable benefit, they may still claim the deduction on the cash payment provided their employer elects to forgo any deduction otherwise available to it in respect of the payment.
-New section 110(1.44) prohibits an employer from claiming a deduction on cash-out amounts paid to the employee, other than for certain "designated amounts" listed in section 110(1.2).
+Generally, where an employee opts for a cash-out of options that would have been eligible for an offsetting deduction equal to 50% of the taxable benefit, they may still claim the deduction on the cash payment provided their employer elects to forgo any deduction otherwise available to it in respect of the payment.
+Clause 15(5) adds section 110(1.44), which prohibits an employer from claiming a deduction on cash-out amounts paid to the employee, other than for certain "designated amounts" listed in amended section 110(1.2).